usagov/test-at-home/terraform/README.md

 1. Apply changes with `terraform apply`.

-  *TKTK, information about how the terraform gets applied by CI/CD, if we do that.*
+  *TKTK, information about how the terraform gets applied by CI/CD, when we do that.*

 1. Remove the space deployer service instance if it doesn't need to be used again, such as when manually running terraform once.
     ```bash